-The district ensures compliance with 34 CFR 300.129 through 300.148, governing private school placements within the boundaries of the member districts.
+The cooperative along with member districts ensure compliance with 34 CFR 300.129 through 300.148, governing private school placements within the boundaries of the member districts.
 Through consultation with private school representatives, the district ensures would locate, identify and evaluate all children with disabilities who are enrolled by their parents in a private school within the district's boundaries.
 For all eligible students with disabilities enrolled in private schools by their parents, a service plan would be developed in accordance with 300.132, and records maintained documenting the number of students evaluated and served in these settings.

-• Definition of parentally-placed private school children; 300.130; ARSD 24:05:32:01
+Definition of parentally-placed private school children; 300.130; ARSD 24:05:32:01

-The district understands that parentally-placed private school children with disabilities are defined as children with disabilities whose parents have enrolled them in private schools (including religious schools) that meet the state definition of elementary or secondary schools, other than children with disabilities whom has available a free appropriate public education and the parents choose to place the child in a private school or facility, the public agency.
+The cooperative and member districts understand that parentally-placed private school children with disabilities are defined as children with disabilities whose parents have enrolled them in private schools (including religious schools) that meet the state definition of elementary or secondary schools, other than children with disabilities whom has available a free appropriate public education and the parents choose to place the child in a private school or facility, the public agency.
 In this case the public agency is not required to pay for the child's education, including special education and related services, at the private school or facility.

-• Child find for parentally-placed private school children with disabilities; 300.131; ARSD 24:05:32:01.01
+Child find for parentally-placed private school children with disabilities; 300.131; ARSD 24:05:32:01.01

-The district understands that it is responsible for conducting child find activities to locate, identify, and evaluate children suspected of or having a disability in private schools that are within the boundaries of the district.
+The cooperative and member districts understand that it is responsible for conducting child find activities to locate, identify, and evaluate children suspected of or having a disability in private schools that are within the boundaries of the district.
 The process shall be designed to ensure: